OpenAngelArena/oaa/docs/github-for-noobs.md

 - Click Save.
 - Click on the "+" in the upper left corner.
 - Select Clone.
-- Select your Account and the forked `aaa` repository.
+- Select your Account and the forked `oaa` repository.
 - Verify Clone to your repo.
 Now we should have a local copy of your fork of [angelarenaallstars/oaa]